mvysny/vok-orm/README.md

 ## Usage

-Just add the following lines to your Gradle script:
+Just add the following lines to your Gradle script, to include this library in your project:
 ```groovy
 repositories {
     maven { url "https://dl.bintray.com/mvysny/github" }